 Myosins are cytoskeleton-based molecular motors that display unique spatial and temporal distribution across the eukaryotic cytoplasm and nucleus.
-Moreover, they are regulated by post-translational modifications, specific interactions with actin isoforms, and light chain activation mechanisms.
-To better define and understand the regulation of nonsarcomeric myosins in mammalian cells, we implement an approach that examines myosin enzymology, post-translational modifications, cellular interactions with specific actin isoforms and how these interactions affect chemo-mechanical properties.
-Myosin cellular functionality is strongly determined by enzymatic adaptation to its biological function.
-Although detailed knowledge of the generic myosin ATPase cycle and motor domain structure has been accumulated, much less is known about the interactions between specific nonsarcomeric myosin and actin isoforms, their respective localization and the effect of post transcriptional modifications on their enzymology.
+Moreover, they are regulated by post-translational modifications, specific interactions with actin and tropomyosin isoforms, and light chain activation mechanisms.
+To better define and understand the regulation of nonsarcomeric myosins in mammalian cells, we implement an approach that examines myosin enzymology, post-translational modifications, cellular interactions with specific actin and tropomyosin isoforms and how these affect chemo-mechanical properties.
+The cellular functionality of myosin isoforms is strongly determined by enzymatic adaptation to their biological function.
+Although detailed knowledge of the generic myosin ATPase cycle and motor domain structure has been accumulated, much less is known about interactions between specific nonsarcomeric myosin and actin isoforms, their regulation by tropomyosin isoforms, the respective subcellular localization of these complexes in specific tissues and cell lines and the effect of post-translational modifications on their enzymology.
 We hypothesize that allosteric effects and their impact on the function of supramolecular complexes in vitro and in the cellular environment is crucial for their cellular role.
 The actomyosin system is particularly suitable for this type of work, since it allows monitoring the spectroscopic, chemical and mechanical consequences of any modification.
-Specifically, we study how non-muscle myosin-2C and nuclear myosin-1C are enzymatically behaving in vitro and in their mammalian cellular environment (Zattelman et al., J. Biol.
+Specifically, we study how class-II non-muscle myosins and myosin-1C are enzymatically behaving in vitro and in their mammalian cellular environment (Zattelman et al., J. Biol.
 Chem.
-2017).
+2017; Pathan-Chhatbar and Taft et al., J. Biol.
+Chem.
+2018;).
 We apply the concept of Accurate Allosteric Awareness (AAA) as a precondition for elucidating the effects of the differential expression of splice-isoforms, post-translational modifications and disease-causing mutations (Behrens et al., Sci.
-Rep. 2017).
-Our collaboration with Arnon Henn’s group in Israel is funded by a grant from the VolkswagenStiftung.
+Rep. 2017; Latham et al., Nat.
+Commun.
+2018;).
+Our collaboration with Arnon Henn’s group in Israel is funded by a grant by the VolkswagenStiftung.

-(PhD projects of Sven Giese and Patrick Reinke)
+(PhD projects of Sven Giese and Nadine Weiß)

 Collaboration with Prof. Dietmar Manstein (BPC, MHH), Dr. Sharissa Latham (Network Biology Group, Garvan Institute for Medical Research, Sydney, Australia), and Prof. Arnon Henn (Technion, Haifa, Israel)